DPRDATA.COM

 Staffing failures led to class cancellations.
 Cancellations reduced enrollment.
 Enrollment drops killed revenue.
 Revenue declines tanked cost recovery.
 Now DPR points to cost recovery to justify elimination.

 The waitlist of 1,300 people proves the demand is real.
 The problem was never the market — it was management.
+Coaches and staff have their own stories about why they left.

 03